joepagan/joepagan.github.io/_posts/2019-07-03-github-pages.md

 ---
-title: "Out with the old (website), in with the Github pages!"
+title: "Out with the old (website) in with the new (Github pages)!"
 published: true
 ---